-Are you looking for a creative sauce for falafel sauce from scratch to make at home?
-Then try out my simple yogurt dipping sauce with sesame oil: the best falafel dipping sauce ever!
+Are you looking for a creative falafel sauce from scratch to make at home?
+Then try out my simple yogurt dipping sauce with sesame oil: this is the best falafel dipping sauce ever!

 Are you asking me what my favorite falafel sauce is?